 32 Gloucester was not listed in the 1908 Blue Book.

-In early 1908, 30 Gloucester was purchased from Laura (Sears) Hall by real estate broker and trustee Paul Mascarene Hamlen and his wife, Agnes Dorothy (Devens) Hamlen.
-The transaction was reported in the Boston Globe on March 1, 1908.
+On February 28, 1908, 32 Gloucester was purchased from Laura (Sears) Hall by real estate broker and trustee Paul Mascarene Hamlen.
+He and his wife, Agnes Dorothy (called Dorothy) (Devens) Hamlen, made it their home.
 They previously had lived at 845 Boylston.
-He is shown as the owner on the 1908, 1917, 1928, and 1938 Bromley maps.
-They also maintained a summer home in Wayland.
+They also maintained a home in Wayland.

 The Hamlens’ two unmarried sons, Devens Hamlen and Nathaniel Hamlen, lived with them.
 Devens Hamlen, a merchandise broker, married in May of 1934 to Barbara Young and moved to 42 Gloucester; Nathaniel Hamlen, a real estate agent, continued to live with his parents.